sreenxth/ScoreGrab/README.md

 However, as the 22-23 season got over 5 months back and the 23-24 season is 23 days away, the app (scoregrab.py) will just show you a notice :/

-In order to make it easy for the testers, I have created a different script which retrieve data from 25/05 to 26/10.
+In order to make it easy for the testers, I have created a different script (scoretest.py) which retrieves data from 25/05 to 26/10.
 Makes it easier for testing the app ;)

 ✌️